A Tail-Respecting Splitting Numerical Scheme for L\'evy-Driven SDEs With Superlinear Drifts: Main results

 We emphasize that in the presence of heavy-tailed jump noise, the tail and moment structure of the solution $X$ becomes an inherent feature of the system.
-We now state the following result.
+We now state the following result, which will be proved in Section~\ref{s:3}.